vanditbarola/secure_bug/README.md

 **Requirements:**
 - Python (3.x)
-- Required Python packages (e.g., cryptography, tkinter, PIL)
+- Required Python packages (e.g., cryptography, tkinter, PIL, etc...)

 **Contribution:**
 Feel free to contribute to this repository by enhancing the utility, adding features, or improving its user interface.
 Your contributions are welcome!